 This is going to be a new fall staple at my house!

-♦ Gluten Free Option: Substitute the Pita Bread with gluten-free pita bread (found in some specialty stores) or with this recipe for homemade gluten-free pita bread.
+♦ Gluten Free Option: Substitute the pita bread with gluten-free pita bread (found in some specialty stores) or serve with apple slices for dipping.